mpdavis/python-jose/README.rst

 Custom Backends
 ---------------

-As of 2.0.0, python-jose uses pycryptodome by default for RSA signing and verification.
+As of 3.0.0, python-jose uses the pure-python rsa module by default for RSA signing and verification.
 If necessary, other RSA backends are supported.
-Both pycrpyto and crytography are options.
+Options include crytography, pycryptodome, and pycrypto.

 In order to use a custom backend, install python-jose with the appropriate extra.

+It is reccomended that a custom backend is used in production, as the pure-python rsa module is slow.

+The crytography option is a good default.

 ::

+    $ pip install python-jose[crytography]
+    $ pip install python-jose[pycryptodome]
     $ pip install python-jose[pycrypto]
-    $ pip install python-jose[crytography]

 Usage